As anyone who’s ever been to church knows, we are told that paying our tithes to the church is a requirement of our faith.

 At the end of every third year you shall bring out all the tithe of your produce in that year, and you shall deposit it in your town.
 And the Levite, because he has no portion or inheritance among you, and the stranger, the orphan, and the widow who are in your town, shall come and eat and be satisfied, in order that the Lord your God may bless you in all the work of your hand which you do.

-This 3rd tithe for the poor if calculated on a yearly basis, would have come out to about 2.9%.
+This 3rd tithe for the poor if calculated on a yearly basis, would have come out to about 2.9% of total annual income.

 However, regarding our duty to help the poor, I do believe that 2.9% would be an absolute minimum rather than the goal.
 This is because we have a standing Torah command that tells us not to deny help to the poor.